gauthamchettiar/gauthamchettiar.github.io/_posts/2021-06-06-P004-aws-dabbling-with-vpc.md

 Hopefully, that made it clear.
 In case you are bad at calculations (like me 😜), you can use this nifty tool – [Subnet Calculator](https://mxtoolbox.com/subnetcalculator.aspx).
 This makes it easier to calculate the range of your CIDR block.

-As I was previously said, when you create a VPC, you are asked to assign a CIDR block.
-Every subnet that you create will also require a CIDR block, as you might have guessed. **Subnet's CIDR block should be within its parent VPC's CIDR block range**.
+As I said, while creating a VPC you have to assign a CIDR block to it.
+This block decides the IP Addresses of hosts that will be provisioned within that VPC.
+Similarly, when you create a Subnet, you will be asked to provide a CIDR block, this must be within the CIDR range of its parent VPC.

 ---
 {:style="border: 4px solid #FDC975"}

 ### ✍ Remember
-1. The allowed CIDR Range in AWS is anywhere between `/16` and `/28`, which corresponds between `65,536` IPs and `16` IPs.
+1. The allowed CIDR Range in AWS is anywhere between `/16` and `/28`, which corresponds between 65,536 IPs and 16 IPs.
 2. The above CIDR range is only for IPv4 addresses.
 It's also possible to set an IPv6 CIDR range, but it's not mandatory to create a VPC.
 In case you are new to networking, here's a nice video explaining it for you – [Internet Protocol - IPv4 vs IPv6 as Fast As Possible](https://www.youtube.com/watch?v=aor29pGhlFE).
 3. Once a VPC is created with a certain CIDR range, you cannot modify it later.
 The only option you have is to create a new VPC as per the new requirement and migrate your application from an older VPC to a newer one.
-4. **IMPORTANT:** Whenever you create a **Subnet**, AWS reserves **the first four IPs** and **last IP** for internal networking purposes.
-So whenever you calculate the total available IPs you might have to **reduce 5 IPs** from that count, as those are reserved. (e.g: for `10.0.0.0/24`, following IPs are reserved – `10.0.0.1`, `10.0.0.2`, `10.0.0.3`, `10.0.0.4` and `10.0.0.255`, thus out of `256 IPs` only `251 IPs` are actually available.)
+4. **IMPORTANT:** Whenever you create a Subnet, AWS reserves *the first four IPs* and *last IP* for internal networking purposes.
+So whenever you calculate the total available IPs you might have to *reduce 5 IPs* from that count, as those are reserved. (e.g: for `10.0.0.0/24`, following IPs are reserved – `10.0.0.1`, `10.0.0.2`, `10.0.0.3`, `10.0.0.4` and `10.0.0.255`, thus out of `256 IPs` only `251 IPs` are actually available.)

 ---
 {:style="border: 4px solid #FDC975"}

 ## How to reach my resource?
-In networking, there are devices called `Routers`.
+In networking, there are devices called Routers.

 Routers are like Maps 🗺️, they help machines discover other machines by providing the whereabouts of each other.
-Routers hold a table called `Route Table`, which acts exactly like an address book.
-When any machine tries to communicate with another machine, it looks into *Route Table* and gets directions.
+Routers hold a table called Route Table, which acts exactly like an address book.
+When any machine tries to communicate with another machine, it looks into Route Table and gets directions.

 AWS tries to hide this complexity, it does not expose any of its Routers for us to access.
-Instead, it does allow us to create and modify *Route Tables* to handle routing within our VPC.
+Instead, it does allow us to create and modify Route Tables to handle routing within our VPC.

-Whenever a VPC is created a *Route Table* is created along with it, this is usually known as `Main Route Table`.
+Whenever a VPC is created a Route Table is created along with it, this is usually known as Main Route Table.
 This Table by default includes an entry that allows traffic within VPC.
 This default entry is immutable, meaning that it cannot be modified or removed.

-Whenever a Subnet is created, that Subnet is by default associated with parent VPC's *Route Table*.
-You can instead create a separate *Route Table* just for a certain Subnet as well. **Subnet inherits all Routes added to VPC's *Route Table***.
+Whenever a Subnet is created, that Subnet is by default associated with parent VPC's Route Table.
+You can instead create a separate Route Table just for a certain Subnet as well.
+Subnet inherits all Routes added to VPC's Route Table.

-So, how does a *Route Table* look like?
+So, how does a Route Table look like?

 ![](assets/img/P004/05_01.png)

 If you had created a VPC with CIDR `10.10.0.0/16`, its route table will look like the one above.

-As you can see, *Route Table* only consists of 2 columns – **Destination** and **Target**.
+As you can see, Route Table only consists of 2 columns – Destination and Target.
 Whenever any instance tries to access any IP address from the given CIDR range, it will forward the request to a local network (i.e: within your VPC).

 Here's a simple diagram on how routing will happen between 2 instances inside a VPC, For the below example let's consider that instance with IP `10.10.0.12` is trying to access an instance with IP `10.10.1.8`.

 ![](assets/img/P004/05_02.png)

-Given Router is invisible to us, whenever you make a request from one of your instances to another, the request goes through the Router that in turn refers to the *Route Table* created by you or the default one in this case.
-Then as per *Route Table* traffic will be routed to the destination, which is `local` in this example.
+Given Router is invisible to us, whenever you make a request from one of your instances to another, the request goes through the Router that in turn refers to the Route Table created by you or the default one in this case.
+Then as per Route Table traffic will be routed to the destination, which is local in this example.

-*Route Table* may not look very useful now, that is because we are yet to discuss various components that would require a *Route Table* entry to work.
+Route Table may not look very useful now, that is because we are yet to discuss various components that would require a Route Table entry to work.
 Which mostly include gateway services like – Internet Gateway (service that allows instances in VPC to access the internet), VPC Peering (service that allows instances to connect to your local infrastructure), and NAT Gateway (service that again allows instances to access the internet but without assigning a Public IP to instances).

 ---
 {:style="border: 4px solid #FDC975"}

 ### ✍ Remember
-1. It is not possible to block access from one Subnet to another using *Route Tables*.
+1. It is not possible to block access from one Subnet to another using Route Tables.
 2. As discussed previously, You might also assign IPv6 CIDR to any VPC.
-Since this has to be separately configured, it also has to be separately present in your *Route Table* for internal routing with IPv6 address to work.
+Since this has to be separately configured, it also has to be separately present in your Route Table for internal routing with IPv6 address to work.
-3. **Best Practice:** Keep the default *Main Route Table* with the local-only route.
-Each Subnet in that VPC should have its own *Route Table* with specific routes required for any particular use-case.
+3. **Best Practice:** Keep the default Main Route Table with the local-only route.
+Each Subnet in that VPC should have its own Route Table with specific routes required for any particular use-case.

 ---